Here's how one family did it

 As I said before, your situation will be different from mine, just like your house is surely different than our house.
 The point is to think past what people normally do with their finances and chase down the options that work best for your family's future.
 Go big or go home, as they say.

 Ready to experiment with how you can save on your future mortgage or possibly refinance your current loan?
-Try Bankrate's free tool for compating mortgage rates here.
+Try Bankrate's free tool for comparing mortgage rates here.

 Laura Harris is a writer for hire, wife, and mother of two with a background in personal finance.
 When she's not on an adventure with her family or curled up with a good book, you can find her writing about family and finance at Piggy Bank Dreams.

 Take the Next Step:

-- Don't miss these 7 terms every homebuyer should know.
+- Be a smart homebuyer!
+Know these 7 terms every homebuyer should know.

 - Make sure you're not overpaying on your mortgage.
 If you haven't looked for a lower mortgage rate in the past year, use our simple tool that compares different lenders to see what your monthly mortgage payment could be.
 It's private, only takes a minute and could show you how to save thousands!